-- Belgium and Flanders rank number 3 in Europe for pharma and biotech patent applications per capita as well as for number of (bio)pharma researchers per capita.
-The total number of biopharma researchers in Belgium is at 5,400, which is 26.7% more than in 2015 (source: pharma.be, 2019 key figures).
+- Belgium and Flanders rank number 2 in Europe for pharma and biotech patent applications per capita and rank 3rd for number of (bio)pharma researchers per capita.
+The total number of biopharma researchers in Belgium is at 6,234. (source: pharma.be, 2019 and 2020 key figures).

 - Belgium is the Europe’s 2nd largest pharmaceutical production hub in absolute figures.

-- In 2019, one biopharma patent application was submitted every day on average in Belgium, representing an increase of 48.3% compared to 2015 (source: pharma.be, 2019 key figures).
+- In 2020, one biopharma patent application was submitted every day on average in Belgium (source: pharma.be, 2020 key figures).